 Key Points to Remember

-- SVT is the result of an electrical malfunction in the heart.
+- SVT is caused by an electrical disruption in the heart.

 - Although generally not life-threatening, SVT may cause chest discomfort, a racing heart, dizziness, and in rare cases, people may lose consciousness.